3 dead, 1 hurt in small plane crash in Florida neighborhood

 A boy who was riding in a SUV with his mother died when a small plane struggling to return to a South Florida airport crashed into them on a residential street, officials said.

-Two people on the plane died in the Monday afternoon crash.
+Two people on the plane died in the Monday afternoon crash, which was recorded by a neighbor's security camera.
 The boy's mother was also injured, but authorities said she was released from the hospital later Monday, Pembroke Pines Fire Chief Marcel Rodriguez told news outlets.

 The Beechcraft Bonanza plane had just taken off from North Perry Airport in Pembroke Pines and was returning just before 3 p.m., the fire chief said.
 He said it may have experienced mechanical issues after taking off.